wilna-dlut/wilna-dlut.github.io/site/_docs/templates.md

 file.

 Alternatively, you can use [Rouge](https://github.com/jayferd/rouge) to highlight your code snippets.
-It doesn't support as many languages as Pygments, however it should suit most use cases.
-Also, since [Rouge](https://github.com/jayferd/rouge) is written in pure Ruby, you don't need Python on your system!
+It doesn't support as many languages as Pygments does but it should fit in most cases and it's written in pure Ruby ; you don't need Python on your system!

 To render a code block with syntax highlighting, surround your code as follows: